giniedp/nw-buddy/docs/nw/affix.md

 # Affix Properties

-Affix are applied from perks.
 Both `Affix` and `StatusEffect` use `StatusID` as identifier and have some properties in common so probably have the same data structure and meaning but are maintained in different files.

-If a perk has `ScalingPerGearScore` property then the perk multiplier for numeric values is applied
+If a perk has `ScalingPerGearScore` then the perk multiplier is used to scale whatever effect value

-$perkMultiplier = 1 + (gearScore - 100) * ScalingPerGearScore$

 ## Identity